pleiszenburg/zugbruecke/CONTRIBUTING.rst

 ------------------

-- Include tests if your patch is supposed to solve a bug or add a missing feature, and explain clearly under which circumstances the bug happens.
-Make sure the test fails without your patch.
+- Include tests if your patch is supposed to solve a bug or add a missing feature, and explain clearly under which circumstances the bug happens what was missing.
+  Make sure the test fails with *zugbruecke* without your patch, while it must work with *ctypes* on *Wine*.
 - Use **tabs** for indentation.
 - No, there is no line limit.
 Let your editor wrap the lines for you, if you want.
 - Add as many comments as you can - code-readability matters.
 - The ``master`` branch is supposed to be stable - request merges into the ``develop`` branch instead.
 - Commits are preferred to be signed (GPG).
+Seriously, sign your code.

 Looking for work?
 Check *zugbruecke*'s `open issues`_ :)